-Austin Hagwood is a National Geographic Young Explorer, anthropologist, and seasonal fire lookout.
-With support from a National Geographic Early Career Grant and a Fulbright Scholarship, he recently explored the rainforests of northwest Papua New Guinea and collected culturally significant plants.
-In recent years his work as a writer and researcher has taken him to Papua New Guinea, Finland, Egypt, Israel, New Zealand, England, Montana, and southwest Florida.
+Hi, I'm Austin, a writer, fly fishing guide, and former fire lookout.
+I'm also a former National Geographic Early Career Grantee and past recipient of a Fulbright Study/Research Grant to Papua New Guinea.
+In recent years my work as a writer and researcher has spanned Papua New Guinea, Finland, Egypt, New Zealand, Scotland, Montana, and southwest Florida.

-Austin's professional experience ranges from conservation work for the Naples Botanical Garden to scribing for physicians in a pediatric ER.
-More recently, he spent four months living alone on an 8,000' mountain as a fire lookout for the US Forest Service.
-Together with botanist Tiberius Jimbo, he has made several hundred botanical collections with specimens stored at the Royal Botanic Gardens, Kew (UK) and the National Herbarium of Lae (PNG).
+Together with botanist Tiberius Jimbo, I've also made several hundred botanical collections of culturally significant Pacific plants with specimens stored at the Royal Botanic Gardens, Kew (UK) and the National Herbarium of Lae (PNG).